nglaeser/minima-site/README.md

 ## Multilingual Site

 As mentioned, I use [Sylvain Durand's multilingual Jekyll theme](https://www.sylvaindurand.org/making-jekyll-multilingual/) -- with some modifications.
 In particular, for pages (like my resume) where the content (a) must be continually updated and (b) is constant across languages, I use YAML files to store the actual data and HTML templates to format and display that data.
-This way, if something changes, I can update it in a single place: the corresponding YAML file in the `_data` directory.
+This way, if something changes, I can update it in a single place: the corresponding YAML file in the `_data` directory ([learn more](https://jekyllrb.com/docs/datafiles/)).

 ## Icons